atkrish0/volsharpe-optimizer/README.md

 #2: Getting the data:
 Will use preexisting data set of list companies in the Bombay Stock Exchange.

-#3: Caluculate historical prices and covariance matrices - using Eigen library in C++
+#3: Calculate historical prices and covariance matrices - using Eigen library in C++

 #4: Define the optimization problem and set it up with NLOpt library